 Churchill invites himself to the White House to meet with the President.
 He considers the dangerous Atlantic crossing to be a risk worth taking.

 The play lifts the lid on what happened (and what might have happened!) when Churchill landed in the White House, and exploded Eleanor Roosevelt's quiet, private family Christmas and their New Year celebrations in 1941/42.
 It exposes her animosity to Churchill; puts the presidential marital relationship under a microscope; reveals FDR's reluctance to countermand US military advisers, and shows how Churchill's health, and personal habits, made matters even worse.

-Through a series of fast-moving scenes, set against a wartime backdrop of Pathé Newsreel films, the play explores the emerging relationship between the two heads of state under the fierce gaze of Eleanor Roosevelt, as they establish a "special relationship" that could enable the USA to become the UK's prime ally in World War II, if it comes off , which looks unlikely when Churchill suffers a heart attack and has to convince Congress to become Britain's ally.
+Through a series of scenes, set against a wartime backdrop of Pathé Newsreel films, the play explores the emerging relationship between the two heads of state under the fierce gaze of Eleanor Roosevelt, as they establish a "special relationship".
+Churchill has to convince the United States Congress, as well as FDR, to help Britain fight the Nazis and become the UK's prime ally in World War II, which looks unlikely when he suffers a possible heart attack.

 Graham Pountney was interviewed by Sarah Gorrell on BBC Radio Surrey & Sussex on the 20th November 2020.